rkl-gilro/RaquelGil/_pages/about.md

 I am a researcher in computational colour at Justus-Liebig Universität Giessen.

-I have experience in a large num-ber of colour related problems ranging from colour stabilisation to HDR imaging, de-mosaicking, colour constancy, and colorcalibration.
+I have experience in a large number of colour related problems ranging from colour stabilisation to HDR imaging, demosaicking, colour constancy, and colour calibration.

-Currently, I am involved ina multi-disciplinary project in which we focus on how to colour calibrate virtual environments for colour constancy experiments.
+Currently, I am involved in a multidisciplinary project in which we focus on how to colour calibrate virtual environments for colour constancy experiments.